 From exploring the impact of ADHD on daily life to treatment methods for addiction, faculty in the Saint Louis University Department of Psychology are committed to collaborating with students on research both in and out of labs.

-The WAGER lab is just one of the many labs sponsored by the Department of Psychology.
+The WAGER lab is just one of many labs sponsored by the Department of Psychology.

-You can start pursuing research even as an undergraduate under the supervision of a faculty member.
-Research opportunities are available in a variety of areas including domestic violence, trauma, neuropsychology, health psychology and clinical child psychology.
+You can pursue research even as an undergraduate under the supervision of a faculty member.
+Research opportunities are available in areas including domestic violence, trauma, neuropsychology, health psychology and clinical child psychology.
 Advanced clinical training opportunities in neuropsychology, pediatric and clinical child psychology, health psychology, and academic psychology are available through collaborative relationships with medical centers, agencies and practitioners in the community.

 If you want to volunteer for a psychology research project, sign up through our research participation website.